TheToriqul/blog-posts-automation/posts/TestPost.md

-mkdir -p posts
-cat > posts/test-post.md << 'EOF'
 ---
-title: Test Post
+title: "Test Post Title"
-description: This is a test post
+description: "A test post for the blog automation system"
-tags: test
+tags: test,automation
 ---

-# Test Post

-This is a test post to verify the publication system is working correctly.
+This is a test post to verify the blog automation system.

 ## Testing Features

 - Markdown conversion
-- Platform publishing
+- Medium publishing
-- Tracking system
+- Dev.to publishing

-EOF
+- Proper frontmatter handling